Pavelbiswas/Assignment/README.md

  * `bundle exec rails s`

-# And now you can visit the site with the URL http://localhost:3000
+And you can visit the site with the URL http://localhost:3000 now.

 # To configure smtp
  * Add username and password in environment file